-Microsoft SQL Server Integration Services also called as either SQL Integration Service or SSIS.
-The SSIS is a business intelligence tool that provides data transformation solutions for various organisations.
+Microsoft SQL Server Integration Services also called either SQL Integration Service or SSIS.
+The SSIS is a business intelligence tool that provides data transformation solutions for various organizations.

-SQL Server Integration Services is an ETL (Extract, Transform and Load) tool.
-It means SSIS can be used to extract data from a wide variety of sources such as Excel Files, Flat Files, XML Files, Relational databases, and transform (slice and dice) them as per your requirements and finally load the data into the destination.
+SQL Server Integration Services is an ETL (Extract, Transform, and Load) tool.
+It means SSIS can be used to extract data from a wide variety of sources such as Excel Files, Flat Files, XML Files, Relational databases.
+Furthermore, transform (slice and dice) them as per your requirements and finally load the data into the destination.

-Below screenshot shows you, What is SSIS work environment, and how this is used to create SQL Integration Services projects.
+The below screenshot shows, What is an SSIS work environment, and how this is used to create SQL Integration Services projects.

 - Solution Explorer: This is a combination of project level connection managers, actual packages, and project parameters.

-- Properties: Use this window to change the properties of each and every task.
+- Properties: Use this window to change the properties of every task.

 - Toolbox: SSIS Toolbox provides a lot of built-in tasks, containers, transformations, sources, destinations, and administrative tasks to solve complex business problems.
-You can use these graphical SSIS tools by drag and drop those tasks in the work environment.
-It means you do not have to write a single line of code to perform most of the operations.
+Use these graphical SSIS tools by drag and drop those tasks in the work environment.
+It means we do not have to write a single line of code to perform most of the operations.